brrodrigues/blank-app-over-https/README.md

-## Starting Spring boot Application over SSL
+## Spring boot Application over SSL

 The application was created to show how easy is enabling SSL in your spring boot applications.